 Supergooal’s sports bonuses focus on regular users rather than one big welcome offer.
 There is a weekly Super Tuesday Bonus, where the bookmaker may credit a bonus that you must use on multiples with at least two selections and minimum odds of 1.35, valid for seven days and with modest stake limits.
 Supergooal also runs cashback on accumulators with one losing leg, bet boosts, Bet Builder promos, and a “Supergooal Mission” loyalty system, which together keep active customers engaged.

 What really stands out with Supergooal for me is how much choice you get.
 The football section lists more than 1,300 competitions, including the Champions League, Premier League, La Liga and many others.
-Top matches can show well over 1,000 pre-match markets, sometimes close to 2,000, covering full-time result, goals, handicaps, half-time bets, player markets, corners, and more.
-The downside is pricing: on the Champions League games I checked, the average margin was about 9.23% on the 1×2 market and 7.03% on the main over/under line.
+Top matches can show well over 1,000 pre-match markets, sometimes close to 2,000, covering full-time results, goals, handicaps, half-time bets, player markets, corners, and more.
+The downside is pricing : on the Champions League games I checked, the average margin was about 9.23% on the 1×2 market and 7.03% on the main over/under line.
 That is much higher than the low single-digit margins I see on 1xBet, so Supergooal is not the best choice if you care mainly about getting the sharpest odds.

 Live betting is available every day.
 During my tests, I saw eight football matches in play, with between roughly 20 and 100 live markets per game, depending on the importance of the match.
 There is a match tracker, in-play totals, next-goal bets, and some player options, plus Bet Builder and an “Early Payout” feature on many fixtures, which is nice if you like to withdraw once your team goes a few goals ahead.